Welcome to the iGIANT summit on AI!

 Impact of Gender/Sex on Innovation and Novel Technologies

 Virtual reality (VR), augmented reality (AR), and mixed reality (MR) are extensions of human senses and the human brain’s visual processing power.
 These technologies have the potential benefits to reduce costs, enable faster time to market by fostering multi-disciplinary collaboration and rapid prototyping, and identify defects sooner.
 Human factors and behavioral health can influence the adoption of AI and cognitive technologies.
-Demographic considerations including but not limited to sex/gender, age and culture must be examined to develop commercial solutions that are customizable, adaptable and suitable for an individual’s use.
+Demographic considerations including sex/gender, age and culture must be examined to develop commercial solutions that are customizable, adaptable and suitable for an individual’s use.

 We invite interested participants to join us to explore and discuss ways that AI, VR, AR, and MR have the potential to enrich the lives and safety of both sexes.

 The iGIANT program was designed at the White House Office of Science and TechnologyPolicy.
 It consists of a series of roundtables, summits, innovation prizes, scholarships and a seal of approval to accelerate the translation of research into gender/sex-specific design elements.
 A design element can be a program, product, policy or protocol.
 Since its inception in 2016, there have been over 50 events around the globe and 3 challenge competitions.